davidlaprade/davidlaprade.github.io/_drafts/causation_lecture.md

   * Human CO2 emissions caused global warming
   * The pyramids were created by aliens

-Particular:
+### Reasoning about Particular Causal Claims
+* Exercise:
-* Write on board: "JFK was killed by Mr. Gravel" -- prove me wrong
+  * "JFK was killed by your teacher" -- prove me wrong
 * arguments for particular causal claims are inferences to the best explanation
 * *best* explanation reveals normative principles, i.e. "scientific virtues"
   * Conservativism: the less rejection of prior beliefs, the better